 - Cold feet or toes

-- Changes to the color of the skin on your hands, such as blue or white skin
+- Changes to the color of the skin on the hands

 - Numbness or tingling